 According to occupational safety scientists, fatality rates in the oil and gas industry have risen dramatically with the growth of the industry.
 The current number of fatalities stands at seven times the national average for all industries.
 Fatalities are most likely to occur in operations run by small subcontractors (those with less than 19 employees), whether they are engaged in drilling or well servicing (Urbina, 2012).
-The National Institute of Occupational Safety and Health (NIOSH) will publish an annual fatality report, as it did in 2015, detailing the circumstances of oil and gas worker deaths.
-One of the NIOSH epidemiologists commented on a new hazard alert the agency expects to issue for produced water tanks/wastewater tanker trucks which have killed workers welding those tanks when they caught fire or exploded, "People sometimes think that's water, because they call it those names: produced water, salt water, brine.
+The National Institute of Occupational Safety and Health (NIOSH) publishes an annual fatality report, detailing the circumstances of oil and gas worker deaths.
+One of the NIOSH epidemiologists commented on a new hazard alert for produced water tanks/wastewater tanker trucks which have killed workers welding those tanks when they caught fire or exploded, "People sometimes think that's water, because they call it those names: produced water, salt water, brine.
 It's not just water.
 It can blow up."
 (Legere, 2015).

-NIOSH also published a draft strategic plan to guide its research through 2025.
-In 2016, NIOSH plans to start a three-year study surveying 500 oil and gas workers out in the field about past injuries, safety concerns, and factors contributing to vehicle crashes.
+NIOSH also published a strategic plan to guide its research through 2025.
+In 2016, NIOSH started a three-year study surveying 500 oil and gas workers out in the field about past injuries, safety concerns, and factors contributing to vehicle crashes.